-Hearing “root canal” can be intimidating; however, we’re here to demystify some of the misconceptions around this very common and very helpful procedure!
+Hearing “root canal” can be intimidating; however, we’re here to demystify some misconceptions about this very common and helpful procedure!

 Root canal therapy is the process of removing infections from inside a tooth.
 It is carried out in the pulp of the tooth, which is the root canal!
 The pulp nourishes the tooth and provides moisture to the surrounding structures.